Rite Aid distribution center employee kills 3 people before killing herself, police say

 Aberdeen is located about 30 miles northeast of Baltimore.

-Less than a year ago, Harford police officers were called to a shooting at a granite company in which three people were killed and two others were wounded.
-The gunman, Radee Prince, opened fire at his workplace in nearby Edgewood, less than 10 miles from Thursday's shooting, in October 2017.
+In October 2017 Harford police officers were called to a shooting at a granite company in which three people were killed and two others were wounded.
+The gunman, Radee Prince, opened fire at his workplace in nearby Edgewood, less than 10 miles from Thursday's shooting.

 He was captured in Delaware after a 10-hour manhunt.